Bev Francis: Body image and judging criteria

 Francis and her career played a significant role in the concurrent turmoil over ideals of form (especially regarding muscle mass) and judging criteria for female bodybuilders, which often relied on vague, contentious, and shifting notions of a "feminine" figure.
 Her 1983 debut in the made-for-film Cesar's World Cup received much attention for potentially pushing the sport in a more muscular direction.
 Feminist icon Gloria Steinem commented that her performance "redefined the boundaries of femininity".
 However, when she placed 8th, her loss led her to spend years changing her look in an attempt to meet the apparent ideal preferred by the judges.

 Despite years of attempting to achieve higher scores on the femininity aspect of the contests with measures including a nose job, hair bleaching, and slimming down her physique by losing muscle, Francis still failed to take first place at the major competitions.
 However, after successfully developing methods of achieving a more symmetrical physique while maintaining the size built from her powerlifting background (the three power lifts are central to bodybuilding, and bodybuilders with backgrounds as champion powerlifters tend to have tremendous size and density for their frames), she won the World Championship in 1987.
 She continued to experiment with her physique, leading to a disappointing 1990 Ms. Olympia.
-There, she was criticized as not having the fullness or muscularity compared to winner Lenda Murray, and subsequently worked on becoming as massive and symmetrical as possible for the 1991 Olympia.
+There, she was criticised as not having the fullness or muscularity compared to winner Lenda Murray, and subsequently worked on becoming as massive and symmetrical as possible for the 1991 Olympia.
 After the ensuing 2nd-place finish and resulting controversy, she retired from bodybuilding.

 Marcia Pally, in a 1985 article on the film Pumping Iron II: The Women, had reported that people often thought of Francis as lesbian.
 Francis commented: "The categorization annoys me more than what I'm accused of.
 I've been called a transsexual, a man, and a lesbian.
 People have to stop putting together things that don't belong together.
 Muscles don't make a woman a lesbian."